chipsalliance/firrtl-spec/spec.md

 2. A positive integer literal representing the number of elements in the memory.

-3. A variable number of named ports, each being a read port, a write port, or readwrite port.
+3. A variable number of named ports, each having following parameters:
+  1. A read flag indicating the reading capability of this port.
+  2. A write flag indicating the writing capability of this port.

-4. A non-negative integer literal indicating the read latency, which is the number of cycles after setting the port's read address before the corresponding element's value can be read from the port's data field.
+  3. If the port can read, a non-negative integer literal indicating the read latency, which is the number of cycles after setting the port's read address before the corresponding element's value can be read from the port's rdata field.

-5. A positive integer literal indicating the write latency, which is the number of cycles after setting the port's write address and data before the corresponding element within the memory holds the new value.
+  4. If the port can write, a positive integer literal indicating the write latency, which is the number of cycles after setting the port's write address and wdata before the corresponding element within the memory holds the new value.

-6. A read-under-write flag indicating the behavior when a memory location is written to while a read to that location is in progress.
+4. A read-under-write flag indicating the behavior when a memory location is written to while a read to that location is in progress.

 Integer literals for the number of elements and the read/write latencies _may